-Barnes and Noble Manager Praised for Helping Workers During Tornado
+Barnes & Noble Manager Praised for Helping Workers During Tornado

-Barnes and Noble manager Joe Stager potentially saved two of his coworkers lives in last Wednesday’s tornado.
+Barnes & Noble manager Joe Stager potentially saved two of his coworkers lives in last Wednesday's tornado.
 He put them underneath an anchored information desk and laid on top of them until it was safe.

 Stager was inside at the time and says he knew he had to take cover when all he could hear was the heavy rain pounding down.